We are working on updating this book for the latest version. Some content might be out of date.

 languages of the world.

-token filter (provided by the icu
+The icu_folding token filter (provided by the icu plug-in)

-does the same job as the asciifolding
+does the same job as the asciifolding filter, but extends the transformation

 to scripts that are not ASCII-based, such as Greek, Hebrew, Han, conversion